api2cart/cs-cart-integration/README.md

 <h2><b>Contact us</b></h2>

-If you have any questions or problems, please contact us.
+If you have any questions or problems, please contact us at https://api2cart.com/contact-us/.
 You can also reach us at manager@api2cart.com.
 You can also mail us your ideas and suggestions about any changes.

 <h2><b>Support</b></h2>